17 Best Bean to Cup Coffee Machines of 2022

 The only Panarello I’ve used which is the exception to this is the De’Longhi Dedica EC685 which has a Panarello which is capable of steaming milk for latte art.

-Nevertheless with the ECAM 4200, and with a lot of other bean to cup coffee machines with panarello wands, you can basically pull off the sheath and use the steam wand as a basic steam wand.
+Nevertheless with the ECAM 4200, and with most other bean to cup coffee machines with panarello wands, you can literally pull off the sheath and use the steam wand as a basic steam wand.

-It takes a bit of practice to steam milk this way, and you may find you’re happy with the foam produced with the panarello wand, and if you are then fantastic.
+It takes a little of practice to steam milk this way, and you may find you’re happy with the foam produced with the panarello wand, and if you are then great.

 My Review